junseok-kim-ca/Pizza-Topia-Project/README.md

 |----------|--------------|----------------|
 | Weekday  | 35348        | 595474.15      |
 | Weekend  | 13272        | 222385.90      |

+***Key Findings***
+1. Weekdays contribute approximately 70% of total revenue, showing a much higher order volumn and revenue compared to weekends
+2. While lower in comparison, weekends still acount for approximately 30% of total revenue, reflecting steady demand

+**Insight**
+1. Weekday sales are significantly higher, likely due to steady workday routines and larger customer segments such as office workers and students.
+In contrast, weekends are less busy but still present valuable opportunities for targeted promotions to capture a different customer base.

 ### 11. Monthly trend Analysis